tektechnologies/Instructor-Prep/301/week_2/class-06/README.md

 - go to location IQ website look at the keys
 - Once demo is done review pull request and netlify
 - add key from loqIq to netlify.
+- trigger redeploy
+- we are using trello for rest of project. dont wait longer than 15 minutes to get help.
+- turn in what you get done.
+- we will pick partners.